Homemade Fish Sticks

 What Kind of Fish to Use in Fish Sticks

 I’ve had great success with cod and haddock, but there are plenty of other good choices.
 Try catfish, halibut, salmon, scrod, tilapia, or any other fish your family likes.
-Try and choose a sustainable fish (click here to find out which fish are the most sustainable).
+Try to choose a sustainable fish (click here to find out which fish are the most sustainable).

-Make Ahead Fish Sticks:
+Make Ahead Fish Sticks

 You can bread the fish sticks up to a day ahead and keep them covered in the fridge.
 Drizzle with the olive oil just before baking.
-You can also freeze them on the baking sheet or on a plate, and then transfer them to a freezer-proof zipper top bag, press out any excess air, and keep them in the freezer for up to 4 months.
+You can also freeze them on the baking sheet or on a plate and then transfer them to a freezer-proof zipper-top bag, press out any excess air, and keep them in the freezer for up to 4 months.
 If you want to bake them from frozen, add about 5 minutes to the cooking time.

-How to Make Homemade Oven Baked Fish Sticks
+How to Make Homemade Oven-Baked Fish Sticks

 Preheat the oven to 450 F. Oil a rimmed baking sheet or spray it with non-stick spray (you can line it with parchment paper first if you like).